Arizona Court of Appeals: Jurisdiction

 The Court of Appeals has jurisdiction to consider appeals in civil cases, including juvenile and domestic relations matters, from the Arizona Superior Court.
 The court also reviews workers’ compensation and unemployment benefits decisions, tax court decisions, and certain corporation commission decisions.

 The court also has jurisdiction over appeals in criminal matters from superior court, except for cases in which a death sentence has been imposed.
 Death penalty cases go directly to the Supreme Court of Arizona.

 The court may also decide "petitions for special action," which is Arizona's term for petitions for special writs, such as certiorari, mandamus, prohibition, and interlocutory appeals.

 Procedures

 Selection of judges

 Judges are selected by a modified form of the Missouri Plan.
 A bipartisan commission considers applicants and sends a list of nominees to the governor.
 The governor is required by law to appoint from this list based on merit, without regard to party affiliation.
 Judges are then retained for an initial period, after which they are subject to a retention election.
 If the judge wins the election, his/her term is six years.

 Deciding cases

 The Court of Appeals decides cases in panels of three judges, called "departments."
 Each department chooses a presiding judge from among the three.
-Division 1 also has a Chief Judge and Vice Chief Judge, elected by all judges in the division.
+Each division also has a Chief Judge and Vice Chief Judge, elected by all judges in the division.